9 ways to survive being horseless this spring - Horse & Hound

 There are plenty of ways to get your horsey kicks (pun absolutely intended) while enduring a horseless patch, says Jane Hutchison

-Spring looks like it has finally arrived, the clocks have gone forward and the competition season will soon be in full swing.
+Spring looks like it has finally arrived, the clocks are about to go forward and the competition season is kicking into gear.

 It’s a great time of year for horsey people after the drudgery of a long winter.
 But for those of us who are firmly in the horsey camp but for any number of reasons currently find ourselves without a horse, it’s a strange challenging and frustrating time of year.